 Abstracts der Vorträge

-Ringvorlesung: Current Gender Research in the Post-Yugoslav Space: Postsocialism, Semiperiphery, Coloniality (Wintersemester 2024/25)
+Ringvorlesung: Current Gender Research in the Post-Yugoslav Space: Postsocialism, Semiperiphery, Coloniality (Sommersemester 2025)

 Die Vorträge können vor Ort besucht werden und werden online übertragen.
 Bitte nützen Sie unser Online-Anmeldeformular, um an den Vorträgen teilnehmen zu können.
 Studierende melden sich bitte über u:space für die Lehrveranstaltung an.